Transround/NativerSDK/README.md

 <h1>1.&nbsp;&nbsp; Glossary:</h1>

-<p>Host Application: Is the original Application of a developer.
-By adding the Nativer SDK to it, becomes NLE Application</p>
+<p><b>Host Application</b>: Is the original Application of a developer.
+The [Demo App Localization] (https://github.com/Transround/LocalizationDemoDev) is an example of a host application.
+By adding the Nativer SDK to it, becomes NLE (Nativer Localization Enabled) Application</p>

-<p>NLE Application: Stands for Nativer Localization Enabled Application.
+<p><b>NLE Application</b>: Stands for Nativer Localization Enabled Application.
 This is an original Application of a developer, in which the Nativer SDK has been embedded.</p>

-<p>Nativer SDK: A set of functions and libraries, which enable the host Application to become easily translatable in the Nativer Ecosystem</p>
+<p><b>Nativer SDK</b>: A set of functions and libraries, which enable the host Application to become easily translatable in the Nativer Ecosystem</p>

-<p>Nativer Application: This is Transround&rsquo;s own application, called Nativer, which implements majority of the functionality of the Nativer Ecosystem, like requesting localizations, downloading ready localizations, translate, proof reading, support, etc.</p>
+<p><b>Nativer Application</b>: This is Transround&rsquo;s own application, called Nativer, which implements majority of the functionality of the Nativer Ecosystem, like requesting localizations, downloading ready localizations, translate, proof reading, support, etc.</p>

 <h1>2.&nbsp;&nbsp; Nativer SDK</h1>